-On December 19, 2017, the City Council adopted the regulatory ordinance to amend the Alameda Municipal Code repealing the prohibition on cannabis business activities and specifying the zones where certain types of cannabis businesses may locate in the City.
+On December 19, 2017, the City Council adopted an ordinance to amend the Alameda Municipal Code repealing the prohibition on cannabis business activities and specifying the zones where certain types of cannabis businesses may locate in the City.
 This ordinance became effective January 18, 2018.

-On March 6, 2018, the City Council approved implementing regulations proposed by the Community Development Department, pursuant to Section 6-59.16 of the regulatory ordinance, which govern this RFP process (Attachment 2).
+On April 17, 2018, the Community Development Department adopted Implementing Regulations No. \\\\\, which governs this RFP process (Attachment 2).